horia141/jupiter/docs/README.md

 straight coding on the `main` branch, and the helper scripts help you setup things in the right way.

+## Environments

+The Jupiter infrastructure has a rather crips notion of environments.
+They operate on two levels: system and feature.

+System environments are the names we give for the code in various distances relative to users and developers.
+Code can look at the `Env` enum to understand what environment they are in.

+* There is the `production` environment of which there is only one, and which consists of the totality of machines, cloud resources, SaaS services, etc. which handle the user data, the user interactions, etc. Crucially this also includes the distributed clients that are the `cli` app, the `MacOS` app, the `iOS` and `Android` apps, and the code running in all the browsers where the app is running like that.
+So it's both machines we own, and ones our customers own!
+The code running here corresponds to the code at `main:latest` or `main:vX.Y` depending on the distribution model.
+  This is considered a `live` environment because it is accessible for users.
+* There is the `staging` environmenet of which there can be many, and which are used by developers to showcase their work.
+Every time you create a PR, you also create a `staging` environment that runs the code in your particular branch.
+You can build and distribute client apps based on this version too.
+This is also considered a `live` environment because it is accessible to users.
+* There is the `dev` enviroment of which there can be many, and which are the ones developers create when they're running their work on their dev machines.
+Every time you run `./scripts/run-dev.sh` you're creating/using such an environment.
+  This is not considered `local` environment because it is not accessible to users.

+Feature environments are a subset of `dev` and `staging` environments.
+When you specificy a particular name in `./scripts/run-dev.sh <your-name>` you create such an env for example, or reuse if you created it before.
+When you open a PR, the same happens but in a `live` setting.
+These environments are separate between each other, and start in a blank but valid state.

+## Running Tests

+The full test suite is run via `make check`.
+This runs linters, type checkers, and various test batteriess on all the sources, config files, etc.

+There is `./scripts/fast-lint.sh` that runs just the linters and type checkers and is used for quicker feedback on the changes that you're doing.
+Most of the info here is given by various IDE tooling (which in the case of VS Code is configured to use the same configs as the CLI tooling).
+But the one produced by `fast-lint` is both complete and authoritative.

+We aim to keep this under 30 seconds.

+### Integration Tests

+Jupiter has a large battery of integration tests that look at all aspects of the application and its functionality, typically on the happy paths.

+To run these specifically you can use `./scripts/run-itests.sh`.
+A typical invocation might be:

+`./scripts/run-itests.sh dev -k my_test_prefix`

+This starts a distinct dev feature environment and opens a browser intstrumented for testing.
+You'll see a typical test result from this one.

+Tests are written in `Python` with `pytest` and `playwright`.

 ## Releases

 Coming soon.